Why are the LGBT+ and Ally Business Leader Lists important?

 This is the fourth year that OUTstanding and the Financial Times have joined forces to create an environment where LGBT+ executives can succeed.

-There are three categories for which you can nominate inspirational LGBT+ and Ally role models:
+There are four categories for which you can nominate inspirational LGBT+ and Ally role models:

 - 100 LGBT+ Executives

 The Leading LGBT Executives category will recognise 100 senior role models who are helping to make the workplace a more welcoming place.
 Nominees for this category will be successful senior LGBT+ executives working one to three levels from the chief executive.

 - 50 Ally Executives

 The Leading Ally Executives category acknowledges the contribution of 50 senior executives who are outspoken and unwavering in their support for LGBT+ people in the workplace.
 As with the Leading LGBT Executives category nominees will work at the highest levels of an organisation.

 - 50 LGBT+ Future Leaders

 In this category OUTstanding and the Financial Times jointly present 50 inspirational LGBT+ Future Leaders.
 Role models work at all levels of an organisation and the LGBT+ Future Leaders category recognises those making a significant contribution to LGBT+ inclusion wherever they are placed in the company.
 Nominees will work at any level of an organisation.

 How does it work?